TGOlson/tweetbeat-node/README.md

 ## About

-Implementing an event-driven node architecture with websockets.
-Clients subscribe to tweets topics by sending subscriptions requests to the server via websockets.
+Implemented using an event-driven node architecture with websockets.
+Clients subscribe to tweets topics by sending subscription requests to the server via websockets.
 Once the server receives a tweet, it sends a message over websockets to any subscribed parties.

 ## Setup

-The root node app is available to serve assets, return API responses, and make websocket connections.
-The nested rails app `/assets` is mainly acting as a polyfill for serving the original tweetbeat assets, and making requests to the node application.

-First start the node app.
+To run the node app

 Install dependencies